adamritter/nostr-relaypool-ts/README.md

 //
 // noCache inside a filter instructs relayPool to never return
 //   cached results for that specific filter, but get them from a subscription.
+// (maybe refresh or revalidate would be a better name, but noCache was selected
+//   as it's defined in the Cache-Control header of the HTTP standard).
 // It may only be useful if kinds 0, 3 are requested.

 let sub=relayPool.sub([